natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

 1. Review and enhance cross-references between completed sections
-2. Begin research and development for the Education and Training section
+2. Begin research and development for the Market Sectors section
 3. Update main README and index documents to reflect progress
 4. Review existing documents for consistency and quality assurance
 5. Plan for the Growth Components phase

 ## Progress Assessment

-The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, Events and Networking, and Marketplace and Market sections.
+The knowledge base development continues to progress ahead of schedule, with excellent progress in all sections completed to date.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices